netreconlab/ParseCertificateAuthority/README.md

 initialize(configuration: caConfiguration)
 ```

-## Choosing a `ParseObject` Model to Conform to `ParseCertificatable`
+## Choosing an `Object` or `ParseObject` Model to Conform to `Certificatable` or `ParseCertificatable`
+Below is an example of conforming to `ParseCertificatable` if you are using `Parse-Swift`.
+If you are not using `Parse-Swift`, the process is similar except you conform to `Certificatable` and use the relevant methods.
 At least one of your `ParseObject` models need to conform to `ParseCertificatable`.
 A good candidate is a model that already conforms to `ParseInstallatiion` as this is unique per installation on each device.

 ```swift
 struct Installation: ParseInstallation, ParseCertificatable {